trbabb/geomc/doc/style_guide.md

     // expands to `206`, not `1000`!
     // this substitutes to `100 * 2 + 3 * 2`— not what you expected!
     100 * FOO(2 + 3, 2)

+For this reason, it is again overwhelmingly preferred to use `constexpr` functions instead of `#define` macros.

 Line breaks
 -----------